Your company is already operating in Germany and you would now like to export worldwide?

 Takeovers and mergers (M&A projects) information is not collected.

-Here you will find the GTAI FDI Report results of the last five years with the respective individual results for each year.
+Here you will find the GTAI FDI Report results of the last years with the respective individual results for each year.

 2022 Report: Germany Books Massive FDI Increase